Creative Arts Academy: Awards, recognition and rankings

 Creative and Performing Arts High School was selected by U.S. News & World Report as a Bronze Medal school winner in its ranking of "Best High Schools 2008".

 The school was the 180th-ranked public high school in New Jersey out of 328 schools statewide in New Jersey Monthly magazine's September 2012 cover story on the state's "Top Public High Schools", after being ranked 117th in 2010 out of 322 schools listed.
 The magazine ranked the school 196th in 2008 out of 316 schools.
 The school was ranked 187th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Extracurricular activities

-Creative Arts does not offer its own athletic programs, but students are still able to participate in athletics as part of the teams of Camden High School and Woodrow Wilson High School.
+Creative Arts does not offer its own athletic programs, but students are still able to participate in athletics as part of the teams of Camden High School and Eastside High School.

-The Creative Arts Jazz Band and Vocal Ensemble are award-winning as well.
-The Vocal department traveled to Puerto Rico, Italy, California, New Orleans, Poland, and Nashville where they have won supreme, and gold rating.
-The Jazz Band has won consistently at the Berklee College of Music Jazz Festival, and has won first place in the state in 2006, 2008, 2013, and 2014.
+The vocal department has traveled to Puerto Rico, Italy, California, New Orleans, Poland, and Nashville.
+The Jazz Band has been recognized at the Berklee College of Music Jazz Festival, and has won first place in 2010.